billysambasi/billysambasi/README.md

-#  Hi — I'm Billy Sambasi 👋
+#  Halo there.
+My name is Billy Sambasi 👋

 An analytical, solution-driven tech enthusiast passionate about transforming complex datasets into actionable insights.
 With a strong background in **data science, statistical modeling, and machine learning**, I thrive at the intersection of technology and business, building solutions that are not only technically sound but also ethically responsible and human-centered.
 I design and ship data-driven applications and reliable web experiences.
 I enjoy turning raw data into actionable insights and clean, maintainable code.

 ---